-Training pace calculator is a great tool for all runners who do various types of training.
-Exercising a lot is not the point, training properly - that really matters.
-Our calculator provides you with custom run paces for training, based on your recent race results.
+The training pace calculator is a great tool for all runners doing various training types.
+Exercising a lot is not the point.
+Training properly is what really matters.
+Our calculator provides you with custom run paces for training based on your recent race results.
 Check out the article below to read more about types of training (e.g., tempo run) and see how to use our running calculator.
-Take this step, and help yourself to be the aware runner!
+Take this step, and help yourself to be an aware runner!

 Training pace calculator - find your personalized running paces

 If you want to improve your results, you need to follow an oriented training plan (e.g., with various types of training load).
 To do it properly, you need precise data to control your body.
 You can base it on, for example, your actual heart rate.
-We recommend a different way - to use this training pace calculator and train with your personalized paces.
+We recommend a different way - to use this training pace calculator and our race time improvement calculator to train with your personalized paces.

 To use this calculator, all you need to do is to type your recent race results - the distance and your time.
 These values are the basis for the calculations.
 All the math is done by our tool, and you get clear results for your personalized training.
 You will see paces for:

 - Tempo runs;

 - Speed runs; and

 - Long runs.

 In the text below, you'll learn how to use our calculator.
 Let's analyze the following example:

 Recently, Mark took part in a 10 km race.
 He hadn't trained much before, so the result of 52 minutes and 23 seconds is pretty good for this newbie runner.
 Now, input this data into the calculator: